 - Apply a coat of primer if the wood is bare, to fill its pores and protect it.
 Use a 25mm brush for moldings and jambs, and a properly sized pad for baseboards, plinths, and paneling.
 A round brush will also prove useful for painting any ornaments, and a roller can be used on a large area such as a paneled wall for example.

-- Choose a paint specially adapted for wood, with water for easy cleaning, with oil for greater durability.
+- Choose a wood trim paint specially adapted for wood, with water for easy cleaning, with oil for greater durability.
 Note that a lacquered paint will bring a glossy finish to the door frames and plinths, and will thus enhance them.

 - Always paint with the grain, pulling the paint well.
 Apply two coats of paint for best results.